iTerner/UnsupervisedLearning/Readme for the HTRU dataset.txt

 	detections are caused by radio frequency interference (RFI) and noise, making legitimate signals hard to find.

-	Machine learning tools are now being used to automatically label pulsar candidates to facilitate rapid analysis.
-Classification systems in particular are being widely adopted, (see [4,5,6,7,8,9]) which treat the candidate data sets  as binary classification problems.
-	Here the legitimate pulsar examples are a minority positive class, and spurious examples the majority negative class.
-At present multi-class labels are unavailable, given the costs associated with data annotation.

 	The data set shared here contains 16,259 spurious examples caused by RFI/noise, and 1,639 real pulsar examples.
 These examples have all been checked by human annotators.
 Each candidate is described by 8 continuous variables.
 The first four are simple statistics